jordiestevee/lsds-2025-33-t1-p101/projects/1-hdfs/README.md

 **[1 mark] What is the difference between TCP and UDP?**

+TCP is a connection-oriented protocol that ensures reliable data transfer with error-checking, while UDP is connectionless, faster, but does not guarantee data delivery.

 **[1 mark] What is HTTP?
 Is HTTP based on TCP or UDP?**

+HTTP (HyperText Transfer Protocol) is a protocol used for transferring web content.
+It is based on TCP for reliable data transmission.

 **[1 mark] What is an API?**

+An API (Application Programming Interface) is a set of rules and protocols that allow different software applications to communicate and interact with each other.

 **[1 mark] Watch [RESTful APIs in 100 Seconds](https://www.youtube.com/watch?v=-MTSQjw5DrM) and/or [What is a REST API?](https://www.youtube.com/watch?v=-mN3VyJuCjM).
 What is an HTTP API?
 What is an HTTP REST API?**

+An HTTP API is an API that uses HTTP protocols for communication.
+An HTTP REST API is a specific type of HTTP API that follows REST (Representational State Transfer) principles, emphasizing stateless communication and the use of standard HTTP methods.

 **[1 mark] What 4 verbs does an HTTP API use for representing the actions of reading, updating, deleting and creating?**

+The 4 verbs are: GET (read), PUT (update), DELETE (delete), and POST (create).

 ---